AhmedElsawi/AhmedElsawi/README.md

-  # 🏎️ Ahmed Elsawi
+  # Ahmed Elsawi 👋🏽

 Math & Computer Science Graduate | Software Engineer
-Mukilteo, WA

 ---
 ## About Me

 I’m a recent graduate with a strong foundation in **data structures, algorithms, and full-stack development**, focused on building clean, scalable applications.